 Parliament suspends ‘bizarre’ employee medical tests

-Chair of Nehawu’s parliament branch Sthembiso Tembe said the union welcomes the outcome of the engagement with the institution’s management
+Chair of Nehawu’s parliament branch Sthembiso Tembe says the union welcomes the outcome of the engagement with the institution’s management

 15 October 2024 - 21:09